 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-There are many things that can create bad smells in your car, a spilled yogurt, a piece of lunch meat dropped under the seat, the dreaded hockey equipment that has been in your child’s locker for the last six games.
+There are many things that can create bad smells in your car: a spilled yogurt, a piece of lunch meat dropped under the seat, the dreaded hockey equipment that’s been in your child’s locker for the last six games.
 But if you’re smelling a particularly bad smell in your vehicle and you can’t find its source in the cabin, its origin might be a dead carcass under your hood.

 It isn’t uncommon for small animals, like mice and rats, to crawl under the hood of cars and hang out by the engine bay for warmth.
 Problems arise when the car is turned on or the animal simply perishes on its own.

 This is sure to cause a bad smell for your car, but the problem gets even worse if the animal dies near your ventilation system.
 Make sure you keep an eye (or an ear) out for small animals near your car in the winter.

 Animals also have a habit of seeking warmth in your home and then dying in your walls, which is also a particularly miserable experience to rectify.
 If you’re looking for one piece of good news, cars are a lot easier to air out than entire homes.

 Key Takeaway: Small animals can cause your car to stink by crawling under your hood and then dying there, especially if they do so near the ventilation system.
 Be especially on guard against animals doing this near the winter, and keep in mind that they can get into your home as well.